Anonymous468/Web-Scraper_VakilDesk/README.md

 # Scraped Data:

-Data extracted from each URL will be stored in separate tables within the PostgreSQL database.
+Data extracted from each URL will be stored in separate tables within the 'postgres' database of PostgreSQL.

 films (for URL 1)